khaledh/khaledh.github.io/docs/nimjet/13-comments.md

 ## Lexing Comments

 Since multiline comments can be nested, they require a dedicated state in the lexer, with a way to track the nesting level.
-This means that we have to match line comments separately from multiline comments.
+This means that we need to treat line comments differently from multiline comments.

 Typically, we'd use a regex to match line comments.
 However, I wasn't able to find a single regex that would allow matching merged line comments (as described in the Nim